PeterWippermann/changelog-buildbreaker/README.md

 </build>
 ```
 Running `mvn deploy` will also include the `verify` phase and thus execute the check.
+This check __will also affect your local `mvn install`!__ So if you want to have your changelog checked only for a release, you can move this plugin execution to a dedicated [Maven profile](http://maven.apache.org/guides/introduction/introduction-to-profiles.html) like "release".

 ### Integrate the check with the Maven Release Plugin